GABETROLL/holbertonschool-shell/permissions/README.md

 	6: Change file permissions of groups, owners and others using octal format
 	7: Give everyone execute permission
 	8-9: Set all permissions using octal format
+	10: Set permissions equal to a reference file's